The best eCommerce CMS platforms of 2020 to help you setup reliable and scalable eCommerce business online and start selling.

 2. WooCommerce for WordPress as eCommerce CMS

 From physical products and digital downloads, a user can sell anything with WooCommerce.
 It supports more than 400 official extensions from payments and shipping to marketing and accounting.
 Above all, WooCommerce is free.

 BigCommerce is a leading cloud-based SAAS e-commerce platform for small, medium, and large enterprises.
-Users get built-in SEO-friendly web templates, custom layouts, app integration along with excellent service support.
+Users get built-in SEO-friendly web templates, custom layouts, app integration along excellent service support.

 It is important to note that BigCommerce is not free.
-To avail, it’s out of the box features users will have to pay a monthly subscription.
+To avail, it’s out of its box features users will have to pay a monthly subscription.
 Unlike others, BigCommerce offers limited themes for customization.